 Here's the takeaway, this comeback is more than a feature restoration, it signals Apple's broader philosophy for responsible AI deployment.
 The timing coincides with strong iPhone 17 sales, so the number of AI-capable devices has grown substantially since the feature was last available (9to5Mac).

 Apple's measured approach shows a willingness to learn from mistakes while still pushing forward.
-Earlier this year, Apple introduced their Foundation Models framework during WWDC 2025, giving developers access to AI models without worrying about any inference cost (Yahoo Tech).
+Earlier this year, Apple introduced their Foundation Models framework during WWDC 2025, Apple said the Foundation Models framework enables on-device inference that avoids cloud inference costs for developers (Yahoo Tech/Apple).
 These local models include guided generation and tool calling (Yahoo Tech), though Apple's models remain smaller compared to leading models from OpenAI, Anthropic, Google, or Meta (Yahoo Tech).

 This strategic positioning prioritizes on-device processing, user privacy, and transparent limitations over raw capability competition.
 Not the flashiest path, but one that builds trust.